Drosaca/politicsbot/README.md

 * `sudo mv geckodriver /usr/local/bin`

 Finally copy the `.env.example` file to `.env` and edit the variables to reflect your needs.

+## Coming soon

+- Windows executable for no0bz